AlexCharlton/bvf-gateware-hss-base/README.md

 - `SYZYGY`: `NONE`, `DEFAULT`
 - `MIPI_CSI`: `NONE`, `DEFAULT`

-You can also add your own options, by adding directories to `FPGA-design/script_support/components/{M2,SYZYGY,MIPI_CSI}`.
+You can also add your own options by adding directories to `FPGA-design/script_support/components/{M2,SYZYGY,MIPI_CSI}`.

 The `ADD_CAPE.tcl` file is used to add the cape to the gateware design.